 Of course, this is all just a little bit pointless, so BBS decided to sharpen things up a bit by throwing a single pin onto the pile and then declaring the job done.
 Captain Hook appears and starts shouting about Peter taking his treasure (Peter shouts “We’re busy, Hook!” which is hilarious).
 Remember that the treasure was basically erased during Terra’s storyline and we got no explanation for what happened to it, so the game’s continued emphasis on it is more than a little confusing, but reinforces my suspicions that the world saw some editing and corner-cutting!
 Hook orders Smee to open fire on the good gusy from the ship, and it basically plays out in the same manner as Ven’s mission.

 At this point, you might suspect that it’s time to go towards Skull Rock just like Ven, but tough luck!
 You actually have to go to another nearby room, where the Lost Boys are staring up an incredibly tall waterfall.
 They tell Aqua that the map leads up here (even though Aqua has the map), and Peter insists they’ll be able to scale it with a little pixie dust.
 The boys protest that they’ve never flown that high, and Aqua, who has only this limited context to understand what on earth they’re talking about, chides Pan for riding his friends so hard.
 Hey Aqua?
-I’m not saying you’re wrong, because the two Lost Boys seem scared to death and Peter forcing them into it is one of the biggest jerk moves he’s done in KH so far (okay, still short of his memory-self leaving Wendy in Hook’s capture in CoM, and not not as bad as outright murdering Lost Boys in the book, but those are different Pans!) but… remember Radiant Garden, Aqua?
+I’m not saying you’re wrong, because the two Lost Boys seem scared to death and Peter forcing them into it is one of the biggest jerk moves he’s done in KH so far (okay, still short of his memory-self leaving Wendy in Hook’s capture in CoM, and also not as bad as outright murdering Lost Boys in the book, but those are different Pans!) but… remember Radiant Garden, Aqua?
 Pot and kettle, Aqua.
 Pot and kettle.